 If you're still using a general purpose media player, you're missing out on a wealth of features that can make organizing, expanding and enjoying your music a breeze.

-A clear winner emerged in our tests, but the other four free music players are all superb in their own right and well worth a look – especially if your music collection is fairly small, or you really need software that can handle video as well.
+A clear winner emerged in our tests, but the other four free music players we've put through their paces are all superb in their own right and well worth a look – especially if your music collection is fairly small, or you really need a free player that can handle video as well.

 Switching to MusicBee is easy.
 The first time it runs, the app scans your PC for music and lets you import your files from Windows Media Player or iTunes.
 Tracks are catalogued, but aren't moved unless you've checked that option under Library Preferences so there'll be no surprises.